zhangzilongc/Anomaly-Detection-Latest-Developments-for-CV/README.rst

 [8] `Magnetic Tile Dataset <https://github.com/Charmve/Surface-Defect-Detection/tree/master/Magnetic-Tile-Defect>`_\ :

-This is the datasets of the paper "Saliency of magnetic tile surface defects" The images of 6 common magnetic tile defects were collected, and their pixel level ground-truth were labeled.
+This is the datasets of the paper "Saliency of magnetic tile surface defects".
+The images of 6 common magnetic tile defects were collected, and their pixel level ground-truth were labeled.

 More information can refer to [`Surface defect saliency of magnetic tile <https://link.springer.com/article/10.1007/s00371-018-1588-5>`_].